The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

-In this section we propose a generalization of the BCS model, considering the introduction of a flavor symmetry breaking.
-Thereafter, we study the formation of Cooper pairs due to both inter and intra-flavor interactions.
-This model describes a two-gap superconductor made of two nonrelativistic electrons.
+\textbf{The Two-Gap BCS Model.} - In this section we propose a generalization of the BCS model, considering the introduction of an internal symmetry breaking.
+Thereafter, we study the formation of Cooper pairs.
+This model describes a two-gap superconductor made of two nonrelativistic electrons, similarly to what has been done in Ref.~\cite{2GBCS} for underdoped cuprate superconductors.

-Our first step is to assume that the matter field is described by three indexes, i.e., $\psi=\psi_{sai}$, where $s=\uparrow,\downarrow$ describes de spin, $a=1,...,N$ is the flavor index, and $i=K,K'$ describes an internal symmetry of the cristal, such as a sublattice symmetry.
+Our first step is to assume that the matter field is described by three indexes, i.e., $\psi=\psi_{ais}$, where $a=1,...,N$ is the flavor index, $i=K,K'$ describes an internal symmetry of the cristal, such as a sublattice symmetry, and $s=\uparrow,\downarrow$ describes de spin.
 Therefore, the total symmetry is described by matrices in the group SU(2)$\times$SU(N)$\times$SU(2).
 Hence, the two-gap-BCS Lagrangian reads

-where we shall call $\lambda$ as intra-flavor coupling constant and $g$ as inter-flavor coupling constant in reference to the new indexes $K,K'$.
-Therefore, we assume that the intra-flavor coupling is the same for both $K$ and $K'$.
-From a phenomenological point of view, we could relax this condition and find a multigap model, where the effective potential depends on more than two parameters in order to explain a more complicated material.
-This, however, will not be discussed here.
+where we shall call $\lambda$ as intra-band coupling constant and $g$ as inter-band coupling constant in reference to the new indexes $K,K'$.

 Similarly to what we did before, we apply the Hubbard-Stratonovich transform, namely,

 From the equation of motion for the auxiliary fields $\sigma_K$, $\sigma_{K'}$, $\Delta_{KK'}$, and $\Delta_{K'K}$, we find